gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Key Concepts

-In Lab 1, **Peripherals** and **Timers** were introduced to simplify and effectively describe GPIO pins and Timers and their interactions.
+In Lab 1, **Peripherals** and **Event Timers** were introduced to simplify and effectively describe GPIO pins and Timers and their interactions.

 In this lab, **DeviceTwinBindings**, and **DirectMethodBindings** are introduced to simplify the implementation of Azure IoT [Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins?WT.mc_id=github-blog-dglover) and Azure IoT [Direct Methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods?WT.mc_id=github-blog-dglover) on the device.